-These winter festivals in Asia are some of the biggest events of the year — particularly the Lunar New Year (Chinese New Year).
-Even Western holidays such as Christmas and December 31 are observed in many parts of Asia.
+These winter festivals and holidays in Asia are some of the biggest events of the year, particularly the Lunar New Year celebration each January or February.
+Western holidays such as Christmas and New Year's Eve are also observed in many parts of Asia—be ready!

-The Lunar New Year (most commonly known as Chinese New Year) is by no means just a Chinese celebration — it is observed around the world with much preparation and excitement.
-For around two weeks, Lunar New Year has an impact on travel throughout Asia.
+The Lunar New Year (most commonly known as Chinese New Year) is by no means just a Chinese celebration; it is observed around the world with much preparation and excitement.
+For around 15 days, Lunar New Year has an impact on travel throughout Asia.
+Millions of people travel home to be with family or head out to top destinations in Asia for the holiday.

-The primary aim of carefully preparing for Chinese New Year and observing old traditions is to bring good fortune and prosperity in the upcoming year.
-Out with the old (luck) and in the withe new (fortune)!
+The purpose of carefully preparing for Chinese New Year and observing old traditions is to bring good fortune and prosperity in the upcoming lunar year.
+Out with the old (luck) and in the with the new (fortune)!

-Houses are cleaned, new clothes are purchased, old debts and grudges are forgiven — all to make way for new prosperity.
-Learn how to say "happy new year" in Chinese for the big event and consider putting together your own Chinese New Year party.
+Houses are cleaned, new clothes are purchased, old debts and grudges are forgiven—all to make way for new prosperity.

 - Where: Throughout the world